Sogod, Southern Leyte: The American era

 During the mayoral administration of Don Gregorio Leviste (1908–1912), the municipal territory of Sogod comprises the barrios of Bontoc, Buac, Concepcion, Consolacion, Gakat, Hipgasan, Libagon, Libas, Maak, Mayuga, Kawayan, Nahulid, Pandan, San Isidro (Malupao), San Miguel (Batang), Sogod poblacion, Santa Cruz and Union, which were grouped into seven (7) districts.
 Each district, with its respective barrios were under the care of a municipal councilor.
 Education was the main concern of this period and that the municipal government sent Sotero Toting, Ignacio Chavarria and a person named Sumaya to Tacloban to urge teachers from the capital to teach in Sogod.
-The first teacher to arrive in Sogod was Pelagia Tibay, who arrived in town on April 1911.
+The first teacher to arrive in Sogod was Pelagia Tibay, who arrived in town in April 1911.
 On May of the same year, Hugo Rojas and Jesus Pedrosa were the first batch of municipal scholars attending the Leyte Normal School in Tacloban.
 As the number of school children increases, the town officials saw that the only Gabaldon building of the Sogod Central School, located in the present barangay of Zone I, was too small to house them.
 The municipal council therefore resolved it by voting to make the municipal hall as transient school building for the students.

-The tenure of Leviste also marked the titling of the barangays of Sogod, which occurred on July 1911.
+The tenure of Leviste also marked the titling of the barangays of Sogod, which occurred in July 1911.
 In a joint session held at Sogod on September 20, 1911, the boundary between the towns of Sogod and Liloan was fixed by both municipal councils.
 A boundary marker was fixed at Malaa River and a resolution was signed by the councilors of the two towns.
 Transportation during this period was through boat since there were no existing road networks in southern Leyte.
 Vessels like the MV Bongao, MV Malitbog and MV Mindoro would ferry passengers from Tacloban to Sogod.